 The college has been approved by the Michigan Higher Educational Assistance Authority for participation in the financial aids program sponsored by the Michigan Legislature.
-Through this program, loans to individuals for higher education purposes are guaranteed by the legislature which pays the interest charges during the time of college attendance.
+Through this program, loans to individuals for higher education purposes are guaranteed by the Legislature which pays the interest charges during the time of college attendance.
 Several local Montcalm area banks are participants in the Authority and application for the MHEAA loans should be made directly with them.
-High school counselors and the Montcalm Community College Financial Aid Officer have information regarding member banks,
+High school counselors and Montcalm Community College counseling staff have information regarding member banks.

-In addition, the college is under the loan provisions of the National Direct Student Loan program.
+In addition, the College is under the loan provisions of the National Direct Student Loan program.
 The National Direct Student Loan is a continuation of the National Defense Student Loan Program authorized by Title II of the National Defense Act of 1958.
-To be eligible for this loan, a student must demonstrate financial need through the college scholarship service and carry at least six credit hours.
+To be eligible for this loan, a student must demonstrate financial need through the College Scholarship Service and carry at least six credit hours.